 Size and Capacity

 The size of the cooler you choose depends on how you plan to use it.
-If it’s meant to hold your work lunch every day, the smallest cooler is likely the optimal size.
+If it’s meant to hold a work lunch every day, the smallest cooler is likely the optimal size.
 For picnics or days at the beach, look for small coolers that can house enough drinks and food for several people.

-When packing a cooler, it’s important to fill the entire empty space with ice since air pockets accelerate ice melt.
+When packing a cooler, it’s important to fill the entire space with ice since air pockets accelerate ice melt.
 With that in mind, a cooler that’s too large for the intended purpose will require more ice than is necessary for a midday meal or a quick adventure.